lightning/bolts/05-onchain.md

   - upon discovering a transaction that spends a funding transaction output which does not fall into one of the above categories (mutual close, unilateral close, or revoked transaction close):
-    - MUST send a warning regarding lost funds.
+    - MUST warn the user of potentially lost funds.
       - Note: the existence of such a rogue transaction implies that its private key has leaked and that its funds may be lost as a result.
   - MAY simply monitor the contents of the most-work chain for transactions.